jazu1412/CMPE255_DATA_MINING_FALL24/ASSIGNMENT-1/TASK-2/README.md

 ## 🙏 Acknowledgements

-- The AI Todo Assistant was inspired by the need for efficient task management and scheduling.
+- The AI Todo Assistant was inspired by the need for efficient task management and scheduling and was pair programmed using Claude-dev assistant in Visual Studio Code.
 - Thanks to the open-source community for the various libraries and tools used in this project.

 ## 📧 Contact